Extended-Thunder/send-later/index.md

 command doesn't work, or is greyed out and can't even be selected.
 If you this you may be running into this problem, you should run the Windows Disk Cleanup utility and tell it to clean up temporary files.

+<a name="invalid-defaultaccount"></a>
+#### Invalid `defaultaccount` preference

+If messages make it into your outbox ("unsent") folder, but they are not being delivered, you might have an invalid value assigned as your default account.
+If you are not already comfortable modifying preferences in Thunderbird's "Config editor", you might want to just rebuild your profile from scratch to avoid unintended side effects.
+If you are comfortable with the configuration editor, then proceed with the following:

+1. Open the config editor (Preferences dialog > General tab > Config Editor button)
+2. Search for `mail.accountmanager.defaultaccount` in the search bar.
+    - Note the value assigned-- it should be something like "account1".
+3. Search for `mail.account.account` in the search bar, and verify that preferences exist corresponding to the account name you noted before.
+4. If not, you will need to set the `mail.accountmanager.defaultaccount` preference to one that matches an existing account (determining which one you should choose is beyond the scope of this documentation).
+5. Restart Thunderbird, and work through the troubleshooting checks above to verify that your configuration is correct.

 #### Send errors with Gmail when Thunderbird is configured to save copies